dod-advana/gamechanger-ml/gamechangerml/src/nlp_lit/README.md

 ### Using a GPU
 Inference on a even a moderate set of data can be computationally intensive.
-Typically, a cloud-based GPU-instance is used.
-You can take advantage of the GPU and view the results in your browser.
+Typically, a cloud-based, headless GPU-instance is used.
+You can still view results in your local browser:

 Use SSH with port forwarding to connect to the remote, e.g.,
 ```